Qakare Ini

 Qakare Ini (also Intef) was an ancient Egyptian or Nubian ruler who most likely reigned at the end of the 11th and beginning of the 12th Dynasty over Lower Nubia.
 Although he is the best attested Nubian ruler of this time period, nothing is known of his activities.

 Attestations

 Qakare Ini is the best attested of a series of coeval Nubian rulers including Segerseni and Iyibkhentre.
 Indeed, his full pharaonic royal titulary is known thanks to 16 rock inscriptions found in Umbarakab, Mudenejar, Guthnis, Taifa, Abu Simbel and Toshka, all in Lower Nubia.
-These inscriptions record Qakare Ini's titulary, sometimes only a cartouche, and never give any more details.
+In any case, these inscriptions record Qakare Ini's titulary, sometimes only a cartouche, and never give any more details.
 In the case of the inscription from Toshka, Qakare Ini's name is inscribed next to that of Iyibkhentre.
 However, the Egyptologist Darrell Baker proposed that this was due to the lack of space on the rock rather than pointing to a connection between the two rulers.
 Thus, the relationships between Qakare Ini and the other two Nubian rulers of the period, Segerseni and Iyibkhentre, remain unknown.